BioRDM/InsightsOfOpenPracticesInBiosciences/README.md

 # Dataset for "A Decade of Progress: Insights of Open Data Practices in Biosciences at the University of Edinburgh"

 ## Authors:
-* Haya Deeb
-* Tomasz Zielinski
-* Andrew Millar.
+Haya Deeb, Hwee Yun Wong, Trisha Usman, Megan A. M. Kutzer, Tomasz Zieliński, Andrew J. Millar*.

-For correspondence: Andrew Millar
+* For correspondence: Andrew Millar (andrew.millar@ed.ac.uk)

 -------------------------------------------------------------------